Neutralizing Antibody Testing

 - Block binding of the therapeutic to its biological target

-- Reduce or eliminate pharmacological effect
+- Reduce or eliminate pharmacological activity

-- Contribute to loss of efficacy
+- Contribute to loss of efficacy during treatment

 Our NAb Testing Capabilities